 2.- Monument to the cobblers

-In the street Bisbe Taixequet we will find a square and there you will see the monument dedicated to the cobblers (2), which was the most common profession among the city’s inhabitants until the 1970s.
+In the street Bisbe Taixequet we will find a square and there you will see with the audioguide the monument dedicated to the cobblers (2), which was the most common profession among the city’s inhabitants until the 1970s.
 Made of Santanyí stone, a type of stone typically found on the island, this monument portrays different scenes of the trade.
 Created by sculptor Tomàs Vila, this monument was inaugurated on 10th August 1963.

 3.- Round Water Trough (S'Abeurador Rodona)

 Crowning the square is s'Abeurador Rodona, or the “Round Water Trough” (3), which, as its name indicates, is round in shape.
-The fountain is made of calcareous stone, has a diameter of three meters, and boasts a central stone column as its only decorative element.
+The fountain you can see with the audioguide is made of calcareous stone, has a diameter of three meters, and boasts a central stone column as its only decorative element.
 Originally used as a water trough for mules and horses, in 1916 the Town Council made a number of changes to it, installing several faucets and thus converting it into a public fountain.
 In 1963, the square was restored and the water trough was removed, until 1999, when it was finally returned to its original place.